Winter is coming. It’s time to cozy up with a warm sweater and one of these 12 best winter wines.

 If you enjoy bold red wines like Cabernet, Malbec should be next on your list.
 With intense fruit notes of plum and black cherry, silky tannins, and a hint of chocolate, this rich red is perfect in the winter.
 Malbec pairs well with grilled steak with chimichurri and roasted root veggies.

-We love to sip on the Bright Cellars’ Whistling Arrow Malbec!
-This wine hails from Lodi, California and features flavor notes of cherry, plum, and black raspberry with hints of subtle earth and spice in the finish.
+We love to sip on the Bright Cellars’ Indulu Malbec!
+This wine hails from Southern Cape, South Africa, and shows ripe aromas of blueberry and black raspberry with plum and cherry notes on the palate.
+Its gorgeous deep magenta hue is unmistakable.

 This medium-bodied white wine is often blended with Viognier and other white wine grapes in the Rhône Valley region of France.
 These days, however, it’s not uncommon to find Roussanne on its own.
 With warm notes of apricot and brioche, plus a hint of herbal tea, Roussanne pairs well with shellfish, creamy polenta, or roast pork.